Flops and Hilbert schemes of space curve singularities: Introduction

+In this paper, we will apply the construction of \cite{BS-Curve-counting-crepant} to the contraction $f^+\colon Y^+\to X$ in diagram \eqref{eq:flop-diagram-O} (satisfying Assumptions~\ref{assumption:f} and \ref{assumption:divisor}) in order to obtain a relation between the stable pair invariants of $Y^+$ and the Euler numbers of flag Hilbert schemes of $C^+$.
+Generalizing the analogous notion used in \cite{DHS-HOMFLY,Maulik-Stable-pairs}, we will employ a framing condition along $C^+$.
+A pair $(\calF,s\colon \scrO_Y\to \calF)$ will be said to be \textit{$C^+$-framed} if $\calF$ fits into a short exact sequence

 where $\calF_\Sigma$ is set theoretically supported on $\Sigma^+$ and $\calF_{C^+}$ is the pushforward of a rank one torsion-free sheaf on $C^+$.
 This notion applies both to Pandharipande-Thomas stable pairs \cite{PT-Curve-counting}, as well as $f^+$-stable pairs.
-As shown in \cite{Maulik-Stable-pairs} and \S\ref{subsec:C-framed-moduli-stack}, for fixed topological invariants \eqref{eq:fixed-top}, the resulting moduli spaces, $\SP_{C^+}(Y^+;m,n)$ and $f^+\textrm{-}\SP_{C^+}(Y^+;m,n)$, are algebraic spaces of finite type.
-Furthermore, an analogous construction yields a moduli space $\SP_{C^-}(Y^-; m,n)$ of $C^-$-framed Pandharipande-Thomas stable pairs on $Y^-$.
+As shown in \S\ref{subsec:C-framed-moduli-stack}, for fixed topological invariants \eqref{eq:fixed-top},